gvegayon/parallel/README.md

 . mata mata mlib index
 ```

-Or you can download the release and install locally (for Stata \<13).
+Or you can download the release and install locally (for Stata &lt;13).

 Minimal examples
 ================

 The following minimal examples have been written to introduce how to use the module.
-Please notice that the only examples actually designed to show potential speed gains are [parfor](#parfor) and [bootstrap](#bootstrapping).
+Please notice that the only examples actually designed to show potential speed gains are [parfor](#parfor) and [bootstrap](#bootstraping).

 The examples have been executed on a Dell Vostro 3300 notebook running Ubuntu 14.04 with an Intel Core i5 CPU M 560 (2 physical cores) with 8Gb of RAM, using Stata/IC 12.1 for Unix (Linux 64-bit x86-64).